tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/desktopvirtualization/index.md

 # Windows Virtual Desktop

 Windows Virtual Desktop is a comprehensive desktop and app virtualization service running in the cloud.
-It is the only virtual desktop infrastructure (VDI) that delivers simplified management, multi-session Windows 10, optimizations for Microsoft 365 Apps for enterprise, and support for Remote Desktop Services (RDS) environments.
+It is the only virtual desktop infrastructure (VDI) that delivers simplified management, multi-session Windows 10, optimizations for Microsoft 365 Apps for enterprise.
 Deploy and scale your Windows desktops and apps on Azure in minutes, and get built-in security and compliance features.
 The Desktop Virtualization APIs allow you to create and manage your Windows Virtual Desktop environment programmatically.
 For more information about Windows Virtual Desktop, see [documentation](https://docs.microsoft.com/en-us/azure/virtual-desktop/overview).

 ## REST Operation Groups